lucasheld/ansible-uptime-kuma/README.md

     state: present
 ```

-Option 2: Generate a login token and create a monitor by using this token:
+Option 2 (recommended): Generate a token and create a monitor by using this token:
 ```yaml
 - name: Login with credentials once and register the result lucasheld.uptime_kuma.login: